egenomics/agb2025/README.md

 - Filtered fastq's and `outputs/` directories are not pushed to github due to size limits.
 - multiqc summary merging into metadata is done via csv tools and logged in `outputs/run_<run_id>/`.

+## 4 · Validation

+- Benchmarking used 30 synthetic datasets with varying depths, error models, and GC correction, based on top gut ASVs from 10,000 fecal samples.
+Metrics were computed against known ground truth.

+- Stress Testing with mock communities assessed performance under edge-case conditions, leading to practical recommendations.

+- Real Sample Application involved running the pipeline on datasets from different studies and sequencing depths.